 The cleavage efficiency of A.s.
 Cas12a Ultra was compared to that of the wild-type Cas12a V3 enzyme at both TTTV and TTTN PAM sites when delivered into human cells by electroporation as ribonucleoprotein (RNP) complexes.
 We examined 216 guides in HEK-293 cells (96 sites) and Jurkat cells (120 sites).
 For the Cas12a Ultra nuclease with TTTV PAM selection, the average editing efficiency was 88% (indels, determined by NGS), and the median editing efficiency was 99% (Figure 2).
 These data were further examined to analyze the performance at TTTA, TTTC, TTTG, and TTTT PAM sites.
 Remarkably, the Cas12a Ultra nuclease dramatically increased performance at all TTTN PAMs, including notoriously difficult-to-edit TTTT PAM sites (Figure 3).
 Importantly, the Alt-R Cas12a (Cpf1) Electroporation Enhancer was co-delivered in all these experiments.
 As we had previously shown with wild-type A.s.
 Cas12a V3 nuclease, we now found that the Cas12a Electroporation Enhancer also dramatically increases the performance of A.s.
 Cas12a Ultra nuclease (Figure 4).
 The Cas12a Ultra nuclease was examined in multiple different human cell lines and performed well in all cases (Figure 5).

 Figure 2.
 Alt-R A.s.
 Cas12a Ultra protein demonstrates superior performance with TTTV target site selection.
-Dots represent rank-ordered editing efficiency of 216 guides that target TTTV (dark shading) or TTTN (light shading) PAM sites which were complexed to wild-type Cas12a V3 (blue) or Cas12a Ultra (orange) and delivered into HEK-293 cells (96 sites) and Jurkat cells (120 sites).
+Dots represent rank-ordered editing efficiency of 216 guides that target TTTV (dark shading) or TTTN (light shading) PAM sites which were complexed to wild-type Cas12a V3 (green) or Cas12a Ultra (blue) and delivered into HEK-293 cells (96 sites) and Jurkat cells (120 sites).
 Human cells were transfected with RNP as instructed in the user guide for Alt-R CRISPR-Cas12a—RNP electroporation with an Amaxa® Nucleofector® system (Lonza).
 Editing efficiency was determined 48 hr after electroporation using NGS (rhAmpSeq amplicon sequencing).